jjdblast/bigdata-pipeline_wiki/Home.md

 Apache Spark Master Admin UI (8080):  38080
 Apache Spark Worker Admin UI (8081):  38081

+## Accessing Services Outside of the Container
+You'll need to use the 30000+ ports listed above to access services outside of the Docker container.

 ## Start the Pipeline Services
 ```